The Lost Homeland & Lasting Identity of the Lemko People

 Between the 16th and 19th centuries Lemkos forged their own distinctive identity based on their traditional culture, their own language (Lemko) and their affiliation with the Ukrainian Greek Catholic Church or Eastern Orthodox Church.
 Ever since, Lemkos have been constantly under pressure from the subsequent rulers (or aggressors) of the Lower Beskids: Poland, Austria-Hungary, Ukraine, or the Russian Empire.
 Under these circumstances, in a manner typical for a small but distinctive minority, they have made numerous efforts towards establishing a stable partnership with their patron-country that will guarantee their peaceful existence and rights.
 This is how the three main components of their national identity were shaped.

 Depending on the century and political climate, different groups of Lemkos claimed different national identities (Polish, Ukrainian, Russian).
-While before WWII the pro-Russian and pro-Ukrainian factions were the most preponderant, nowadays 50% of Lemkos living in Poland don’t declare any other identity than Lemko while the other half declare themselves ethnic Lemkos and Polish citizens.
+While before World War II the pro-Russian and pro-Ukrainian factions were the most preponderant, today, half of all Lemkos living in Poland don’t declare any other identity than Lemko, while the other half declare themselves ethnic Lemkos and Polish citizens.
 Only a few hundred Lemkos declare Russian or Ukrainian nationality.

 What does the Lemko language sound like?